 Offering ease of use, good speeds and unlimited backup for one device, Carbonite is without a doubt Cloudwards.net's favorite online backup provider.

 Here at Cloudwards.net, we’ve been reviewing online backup solutions for several years now.
-Now that CrashPlan has unexpectedly bowed out of the race, there are three services in our opinion that really stand out at the moment as CrashPlan alternatives and home-based backup solutions: Backblaze, IDrive and Carbonite.
+Now that CrashPlan has unexpectedly bowed out of the home backup race to focus on SMB users, there are three services in our opinion that really stand out at the moment as CrashPlan alternatives and home-based backup solutions: Backblaze, IDrive and Carbonite.

 During this Carbonite review, we’ll run down the essentials of this unlimited backup provider to help you decide if it’s the best online backup service for you.
 We’ll be touching a range of features including the service’s simple set-and-forget approach backup, disaster recovery options, external drive backup and U.S.-based customer service.

-We’ll also cover where Carbonite falls short, though, besides slightly too high pricing, there is little to complain about.
+We’ll also cover where Carbonite falls short, including backup and recovery speeds that will leave some users in the lurch.
 If you’re ready to give Carbonite a test run of your own, you can subscribe or sign up for a 15-day free trial by visiting Carbonite.
 If you’d like to know more about the service first, keep reading.

 Also, to find out how Carbonite stands up to the competition, take advantage of our best cloud storage providers comparison tool.
 That will help you narrow down our full selection of online backup reviews to spare you some reading.
 Or, if you really, really hate reading, we also have a Carbonite video review, below.